Dr Julian Rong

 Ms Rosemary Murphy

-Our Practice Manager, Rosemary, brings 35 years’ experience in administration and management across a variety of fields including IT, Emergency Management, Local Government and Forestry to the day to day management of Gippsland Gastroenterology.
+As Business Operations Manager, Rosemary brings 35 years’ experience in administration and management across a variety of fields including IT, Emergency Management, Local Government and Forestry to the day to day management of Gippsland Gastroenterology.
 She holds a Bachelor’s degree in Social Science and is experienced in Human Resource Management, Training and Development, Project and Financial Management and Business planning.

 Dr Qurat-ul-ain “Anny” Rizvi